2025 Jubilee

-The 2025 Jubilee is a jubilee in the Catholic Church celebrated in the year 2025, announced by Pope John Paul II at the end of the 2000 Great Jubilee.
+The 2025 Jubilee was a jubilee in the Catholic Church celebrated in the year 2025, announced by Pope John Paul II at the end of the 2000 Great Jubilee.
 This jubilee was preceded by the Extraordinary Jubilee of Mercy of 2015–2016.
 Pope Francis' papal bull proclaiming the Jubilee was entitled Spes non confundit (Latin for "Hope does not disappoint").

-It runs from Christmas Eve (24 December) 2024 to Epiphany (6 January) 2026.
+It ran from Christmas Eve (24 December) 2024 to Epiphany (6 January) 2026.